1

 spherical systems is the rule over virtually the entire astronomical

-hierarchy, the rule breaks down suddenly and dramatically when we reach
+hierarchy, the rule breaks down suddenly and dramatically when applied to

 the top level —the largest structures in the astronomical Universe.